Soledad Brothers (band): History

 The band followed up with the 2002 album, Steal Your Soul and Dare Your Spirit to Move.
 The blues influence is still very prevalent, but also saw the introduction of the heavier '60s and '70s Brit-rock influence.

 The Soledads' third release came in 2003, Voice of Treason, on Loog Records in the UK.
 It saw the band expand their sound with some jazz influence, and some strange atmospheric sounds.
 The bulk of the album still retained their distinctive blues-rock style.

-Their fourth album The Hardest Walk, released in 2006 on Alive Records in the US and Loog in the UK, transcends the rampant garage blues that had so characterized the band's previous work by taking in a diverse range of influences, from Dr John and Albert Ayler to Syd Barrett and early Neil Young, with some Britpop melodies and soul grooves added.
+Their fourth album, The Hardest Walk, released in 2006 on Alive Records in the US and Loog in the UK, transcends the rampant garage blues that had so characterized the band's previous work by taking in a diverse range of influences, from Dr John and Albert Ayler to Syd Barrett and early Neil Young, with some Britpop melodies and soul grooves added.

 It was announced within weeks of the album's release, however, that the band was breaking up.
 Upcoming shows were cancelled and the band's final gigs were at the Magic Stick in Detroit and the Southgate House (The birthplace of the Tommy Gun) in Newport, Kentucky.

+Johnny Walker reconvened the Soledad Brothers in the summer of 2026 with a short tour of the United Kingdom.

 Post break-up: Cut in the Hill Gang

 Walker is now playing in a band called Cut in the Hill Gang, based in Covington, Kentucky.
 The band released their debut, a vinyl single on Little Room Record Co.
 This marks the first release of Little Room Record Co.
 The tracks on the single are "Quixotic Dream" and a White Stripes cover, "Sugar Never Tasted So Good".
 The single became available February 12, 2008.
 There were 500 7-inch records pressed on black vinyl.
 A full-length LP was released by the Little Room Record Co. on May 19, 2009.

 Henry Oliver reclaimed his real name Brian Olive and released a solo CD for Alive in 2009 self-titled as Brian Olive.

-Johnny Walker founded the trio All-Seeing Eyes in 2013, who recorded a 45rpm record that was released in 2016 by Cincinnati USA Music Heritage Foundation.
+Johnny Walker founded the trio All-Seeing Eyes in 2013, who recorded a 45 rpm record that was released in 2016 by Cincinnati USA Music Heritage Foundation.

 Ben Swank became one of the co-founders of Jack White's Third Man Records along with Dirtbombs drummer Ben Blackwell and White himself in 2009.
 Third Man is dedicated to "bring[ing] tangibility and spontaneity back into the record business and issue releases that leave no doubt in the minds of listeners that music is indeed sacred."